 Upon collection of your rental car, you will be traveling south through County Wicklow, also known as the ‘Garden of Ireland’.
 First stop will be Powerscourt House & Gardens.
-Surrounding this 18th Century Palladian House in the foothills of the Wicklow Mountains, you will find a sublime blend of formal gardens, sweeping terraces, statuary and ornamental lakes together with secret hollows, rambling walks and over 200 varieties of trees and shrubs.
+Surrounding this 18th Century Palladian House in the foothills of the Wicklow Mountains, you will find a sublime blend of formal gardens, sweeping terraces, statuary, and ornamental lakes together with secret hollows, rambling walks and over 200 varieties of trees and shrubs.
 Shortly after this, you will arrive at the ancient monastic settlement at Glendalough.
 Glendalough “the glen of the two lakes” is a truly spellbinding place - an ancient monastic settlement and two clear water lakes beneath the sheer cliffs of a deep valley, which was carved out by glaciers during the Ice Age.
-The monastic settlement has been a centre for pilgrims and visitors since its foundation by St. Kevin in the 6th century.
+The monastic settlement has been a center for pilgrims and visitors since its foundation by St. Kevin in the 6th century.
 From here, follow the signs for Avondale House.
-Built in 1779 Avondale House is set in the spectacular surroundings of Avondale Forest Park, now a museum to the memory of one of the greatest political leaders of modern Irish history, Charles Stewart Parnell, who was born in Avondale on 27th June, 1846.
+Built in 1779 Avondale House is set in the spectacular surroundings of Avondale Forest Park, now a museum to the memory of one of the greatest political leaders of modern Irish history, Charles Stewart Parnell, who was born in Avondale on 27th June 1846.
 Continue on to Avoca where you will find the Avoca Handweavers factory, famed worldwide for the quality of its woven fabrics.
 As well as visiting its shop, you will be able to take a tour of the factory in this most picturesque of villages.
 The village was also the setting for the top television series “Ballykissangel”

 Day 2: Wicklow to Waterford

-What a day in store!
+What a day in the store!
 Travel down to Waterford today.
-En-route you will have a number of sightseeing opportunites.
+En-route you will have a number of sightseeing opportunities.
 Continue to Wexford where you can visit the Irish National Heritage Park.
 The Park, which is one of the country’s top attractions, features replications of Irish homesteads, burial and worship sites, and takes the visitor on tour through 9,000 years of Irish history.
 Further down towards Waterford visit The Kennedy Homestead.
-The Kennedy Homestead, birthplace of President John F. Kennedy’s great-grandfather Patrick Kennedy, celebrates the story of five generations of the Kennedy dynasty and is still farmed today by his descendants.
+The Kennedy Homestead, the birthplace of President John F. Kennedy’s great-grandfather Patrick Kennedy, celebrates the story of five generations of the Kennedy dynasty and is still farmed today by his descendants.
 Joining the multitudes of Irish fleeing the Great Famine, Patrick Kennedy departed from this homestead for the port of New Ross on a wet day in 1848 to set sail for the United States where his descendants were to become one of the world’s most famous families.

 On to the Dunbrody Famine Ship in New Ross.
-The Visitor Experience provides a unique, authentic re-creation from a period in history which shaped modern day America and Ireland.
+The Visitor Experience provides a unique, authentic re-creation from a period in history which shaped modern-day America and Ireland.
 Visitors climb the gangplank to the main deck of the Dunbrody and descend a companionway to enter the quarters of the captain and mate and the stateroom assigned to important passengers.
 These quarters are fitted out exactly as they were for a voyage.
 From here to Waterford where you can tour the Waterford Crystal Facility

 Day 3: Waterford to Killarney

-The following route includes visits to Midleton, Youghal & Cobh.
+The following route includes visits to Middleton, Youghal & Cobh.
 Youghal is famous for its point lace (point d'Irlande) which is distinguished by its vivid patterns as well as the fact that the film ‘Moby Dick’ starring Gregory Peck was filmed here in 1956.
 After Youghal, you will travel to the village of Cobh.
-Cobh, situated on one of the world’s largest natural harbours, was the last port of call for the ill-fated Titanic in 1912 and was the closest port to the site of the sinking of the Lusitania in 1915.
-The heritage centre sympathetically recounts these events and tells the story of emigration from Ireland to the United States and Australia from the time of the famine in 1847 up to the 1950s.
+Cobh, situated on one of the world’s largest natural harbors, was the last port of call for the ill-fated Titanic in 1912 and was the closest port to the site of the sinking of the Lusitania in 1915.
+The heritage center sympathetically recounts these events and tells the story of emigration from Ireland to the United States and Australia from the time of the famine in 1847 up to the 1950s.
 A stop to climb to the Blarney Castle ramparts to ‘Kiss the Blarney Stone’, said to bestow the gift of eloquence, and is a must for those who dare.
-Across the village green you will find the Blarney Woolen Mills store, a one stop shop for Irish knitwear, crystal, linen and much more.
+Across the village green, you will find the Blarney Woollen Mills store, a one-stop-shop for Irish knitwear, crystal, linen and much more.
 The alternative route to Blarney takes you via the Rock of Cashel and Cahir Castle 2 of Ireland’s most historic attractions.
 Cahir Castle, once an important stronghold of the powerful Butler family, which retains its impressive keep, tower and much of its original defensive structure.
 It is one of Ireland’s largest and best-preserved castles.
 10 miles further on and you arrive at the Rock of Cashel.
 Cashel was once the seat of the Kings of Munster and capital of this southern province.
-Kings of Ireland as well as Munster came to this spot and St. Patrick is known to have preached on the rock and converted the local King, Aenghus, here in the 5th Century.
+Kings of Ireland, as well as Munster, came to this spot and St. Patrick is known to have preached on the rock and converted the local King, Aenghus, here in the 5th Century.
 On to Killarney with its three famous lakes and majestic mountain ranges.
 Killarney has been the inspiration of poets and painters over many centuries & the Killarney National Park is internationally renowned both for its scenic beauty and scientific interest.
-Other major visitor attractions in Killarney include the 19th Century Muckross House & Gardens & their Traditional Farms, the Torc Waterfall & Ross Castle overlooking the Lakes of Killarney and of course the Gap of Dunloe
+Other major visitor attractions in Killarney include the 19th-century Muckross House & Gardens & their Traditional Farms, the Torc Waterfall & Ross Castle overlooking the Lakes of Killarney and of course the Gap of Dunloe

 Day 4: While in Killarney